Jyeṣṭhadeva

 Jyeṣṭhadeva (c.
 1500 – c.
 1575) was an astronomer-mathematician of the Kerala school of astronomy and mathematics founded by Madhava of Sangamagrama (c.
 1350 – c.
 1425).
-He is best known as the author of Yuktibhāṣā, a commentary in Malayalam of Tantrasamgraha by Nilakantha Somayaji (1444–1544).
-In Yuktibhāṣā, Jyeṣṭhadeva had given complete proofs and rationale of the statements in Tantrasamgraha.
-This was unusual for traditional Indian mathematicians of the time.
-The Yuktibhāṣā is now believed to contain some elements of calculus like Taylor and infinity series of some trigonometric functions.However they did not combine many differing ideas under the two unifying themes of the derivative and the integral, show the connection between the two, and turn calculus into the powerful problem-solving tool we have today.Jyeṣṭhadeva also authored Drk-karana, a treatise on astronomical observations.
+He is best known as the author of the Yuktibhāṣā, a commentary in Malayalam of the treatise Tantrasamgraha by Nilakantha Somayaji.
+In the Yuktibhāṣā, Jyeṣṭhadeva gave complete proofs and rationales for the statements in Tantrasamgraha, which was unusual for traditional Indian mathematicians of the time.
+The Yuktibhāṣā is now believed to contain derivations of Taylor and infinite series expansions for certain trigonometric functions.
+However, it did not combine several ideas under the unifying concepts of the derivative and the integral, show the connection between the two, or turn calculus into the powerful problem-solving tool we have today.
+Jyeṣṭhadeva also authored Drk-karana, a treatise on astronomical observations.

-According to K. V. Sarma, the name "Jyeṣṭhadeva" is most probably the Sanskritised form of his personal name in the local language Malayalam.

 Life period of Jyeṣṭhadeva

 There are a few references to Jyeṣṭhadeva scattered across several old manuscripts.
 From these manuscripts, one can deduce a few bare facts about the life of Jyeṣṭhadeva.
-He was a Nambudiri belonging to the Parangngottu family (Sanskrtised as Parakroda) born about the year 1500 CE.
+He was a Nambudiri belonging to the Parangngottu family (Sanskritised as Parakroda) born about the year 1500 CE.
 He was a pupil of Damodara and a younger contemporary of Nilakantha Somayaji.
-Achyuta Pisharati was a pupil of Jyeṣṭhadeva.
-In the concluding verse of his work titled Uparagakriyakrama, completed in 1592, Achyuta Pisharati has referred to Jyeṣṭhadeva as his aged benign teacher.
-From a few references in Drkkarana, a work believed to be of Jyeṣṭhadeva, one may conclude that Jyeṣṭhadeva lived up to about 1610 CE.
+Acyuta Piṣāraṭi was a pupil of Jyeṣṭhadeva.
+In the concluding verse of his work Uparagakriyakrama, completed in 1592, Piṣāraṭi referred to Jyeṣṭhadeva as his "aged benign teacher".
+From a few references in Drk-karana, a work believed to be of Jyeṣṭhadeva, one may conclude that Jyeṣṭhadeva lived up to about 1610 CE.
+According to K. V. Sarma, the name "Jyeṣṭhadeva" is most probably the Sanskritised form of his personal name in the local language Malayalam.

 Parangngottu, the family house of Jyeṣṭhadeva, still exists in the vicinity of Trikkandiyur and Alathiyur.
-There are also several legends connected with members of Parangngottu family.
+There are also several legends connected with members of the Parangngottu family.

 Mathematical lineage

 Little is known about the mathematical traditions in Kerala prior to Madhava of Sangamagrama.

-Vatasseri Paramesvara was a direct disciple of Madhava.
-Damodara was a son of Paramesvara.
-Nilakantha Somayaji and Jyeshthadeva were pupils of Damodara.
-Jyeṣṭhadeva's pupil was Achyuta Pisharati and Melpathur Narayana Bhattathiri was Achyuta Pisharati's student.
+Madhava taught Parameshvara Nambudiri, who taught Damodara.
+Damodara taught Nilakantha Somayaji and Jyeṣṭhadeva.
+Jyeṣṭhadeva taught Acyuta Piṣāraṭi, who taught Melpathur Narayana Bhattathiri.